Editor, Newfoundland and Labrador Studies

 HATCH Laboratory (Queen's College, MUN)

-Graduate students conduct some of their artifact analyses in my historical archaeology lab at Queen's College.
+BA Honours and graduate students conduct some of their artifact analyses in the HATCH lab at Queen's College.
 The lab has several tables for layout space; a small library of material on clay tobacco pipes, glass and ceramics; a computer; and a compact photography studio with tripod and scales.

 Ferryland Collections Room and Conservation Lab (Ferryland, Newfoundland)